kwsportracing/site/docs/dates.md

-### Cancellation Policy
+### Cancellation/Transfer Policy

-If you need to cancel a date you've pre-registered for, send us an email (kwsportracing@gmail.com).
-You can do this up to 1 week prior to the event for a full refund.
-After this, there will be no refunds provided.
+If you need to cancel/transfer a date you've pre-registered for, send us an email (kwsportracing@gmail.com).
+You can do this up to 1 week prior to the event for a full refund or transfer.
+After this, there will be no refunds/transfers provided.

 ### Rain Policy

-In the event that the forecast is showing a strong chance of rain, we will open a poll for those that have pre-registered for that day.

-If the majority vote in favor of running the day, the day will be run as normal.

-If majority vote against, that day will be cancelled and full refunds will be issued to those who have pre-registered

-The decision on whether or not the day will run will be announced on our Facebook page 48 hours before the event.
-Those that have pre-registered will also receive emails to let them know of this update.
+Under review for 2022

 *Book early!
 Registration is capped.*